citp/privacy-policy-historical/p/pr/pri/price2spy.com.md

-> *The following text is extracted and transformed from the price2spy.com privacy policy that was archived on 2011-09-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110903024512id_/http%3A//www.price2spy.com/en/meta_navigation/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the price2spy.com privacy policy that was archived on 2012-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120614025009id_/http%3A//www.price2spy.com/en/meta_navigation/privacy_policy.html) for the most accurate reproduction.*

-# Privacy Policy - Price2Spy - competitor price monitoring tool
+# Price2Spy - Competitor price monitoring tool - Privacy Policy

 This privacy policy sets out how WEBCentric uses and protects any information that you give WEBCentric when you use this website.